akrishta/akrishta/README.md

 👯 I'm interested in collaborating with fellow enthusiasts in the field of AI.
 If you have an idea related to my areas of interest, feel free to shoot me an [email](sahay.akrishta@gmail.com)!

-💬 My personal mission is to build AI-based solutions that solve a high-impact problem for healthcare.
+💬 My personal mission is to build AI-based solutions that solve a high-impact problem for healthcare and food industry.

 ##### Projects